SILAsiaPub/audio-to-3gp/README.md

 should work for you.
 The audio quality is not as good as he original but understanderable.

-The above wav file if converted to 128kbps 44100Hz 16bit mp3 would be 5326KB or
+The above wav file if converted to 128kbps 44100Hz 16bit mp3 would be 5326KB.

 Whereas the wave file converted to the 360KB 3gp is only 0.6% the size of the original stereo wav file.